PaddlePaddle/PaddleX/docs/pipeline_deploy/serving.en.md

 ### 2.5 Invoke the Service

 Currently, only the Python client is supported for calling the service.
-Supported Python versions are 3.8, 3.9, and 3.10.
+Supported Python versions are 3.8-3.12.

 Navigate to the `client` directory of the high-stability serving SDK, and run the following command to install dependencies: